LinkedInLearning/devsecops-in-action-securing-and-governing-multi-cloud-infrastructures-5989260/README.md

-# COURSENAME
+# DevSecOps in Action: Securing and Governing Multi-Cloud Infrastructures
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course DevSecOps in Action: Securing and Governing Multi-Cloud Infrastructures.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![lil-thumbnail-url]